 Master level (graduate, 2 years): 120 ECTS credits

 The students’ academic performance is in general assessed as either Passed or Failed.
-Grades for some examinations are awarded according to a graded scale from A (highest) to F (lowest), with E as the minimum pass grade.
+Most courses will not give grades according to a graded scale.

 Courses are measured in credits according to the ECTS standard.
 The full-time workload for one academic year is 60 ECTS and for one semester 30 ECTS.